KellySchultzUBC/Test/README.md

 # This is my test project

-This repository is for playing with github
+This repository is for playing with github.
+I'm also exploring branches.

 ## About
 This repository is exploratory.